Detecting Out-of-Distribution Through the Lens of Neural Collapse: Implementation Details

-For experiments on the CIFAR-100 Benchmark presented in Table~\ref{tab:densenet}, we evaluate a CIFAR-100 classifier of the DenseNet-101 backbone.
-The classifier is trained following the setup in \cite{huang2017densely} with depth $L = 100$ and growth rate $k = 12$.
+\textbf{DenseNet-101} For experiments on the CIFAR-100 Benchmark presented in Table~\ref{tab:dense_full}, we evaluate a CIFAR-100 classifier of the DenseNet-101 backbone.
+The classifier is trained following the setups in \cite{huang2017densely} with depth $L = 100$ and growth rate $k = 12$.